-To honor Karen GJ Lewis’s immense contributions to labor, education, social justice and community engagement, the Children & Teachers Foundation of the Chicago Teachers Union will award a $10,000 annual scholarship to promote and encourage the next generation of Black servant leaders in Chicago’s public education system.
+To honor Karen GJ Lewis’s immense contributions to labor, education, social justice and community engagement, the Children & Teachers Foundation of the Chicago Teachers Union will award a one-time, non-renewable $10,000 education scholarship to promote and encourage the next generation of Black servant leaders in Chicago’s public education system.

 Scholarship Eligibility Requirements

 - Applicants must be US citizens, or meet the “undocumented students” criteria of the RISE Act and identify as Black/African American.

 - Applicants must be accepted for enrollment on at least a half-time basis as an undergraduate in a teacher preparation program, or alternative licensure program, at an accredited not-for-profit, public or private American college or university, which, upon completion, qualifies the applicant to be licensed as a school teacher by the Illinois State Board of Education.

 - Applicants must be enrolled as a CPS student in the academic year of 2023-24 or must be an adult going back to college to become a teacher.

 - demonstrate Financial Need by having applied for FAFSA financial aid through the US Dept. of Education (FAFSA.gov), and/or

 - provide a copy of their Student Aid Report (SAR), or

 - provide their college or university’s Needs Analysis, or